 ° KM Rover

-I created this VHF rover logger in 1998 for use by ROVERS in the `Big 4` ARRL VHF/UHF Users wanted a GPS interface and keystroke shortcuts added so logging could be done while This logger is totally ARRL VHF/UHF contest oriented and has encoded outputs to drive decoder.
+This logger was created in 1998 for use by ROVERS in the `Big 4` ARRL VHF/UHF contests.
+Users wanted a GPS interface and keystroke shortcuts added so logging could be done while This logger is totally ARRL VHF/UHF contest oriented and has encoded outputs to drive decoder.
 First written in DOS in the 80`s, then converted to Windows using VB3(?).
 See the